 Patrick LaCount, Ph.D., is a Postdoctoral Fellow in the Center for Child Health, Behavior, and Development at Seattle Children’s Research Institute.
 His work focuses on the manifestation and treatment of ADHD in adolescence and early adulthood.
 In addition to publishing scientific papers on traditional cognitive-behavioral and skills-based treatment approaches (e.g., time management), Dr. LaCount studies how health behaviors—particularly physical exercise—can be leveraged to improve the self-management of ADHD and the health of teens and young adults with ADHD.
 His research has received recognition from the scientific community, including receiving grant funding from the National Institute of General Medical Sciences and the Young Scientist Research Award from CHADD (Children and Adults with ADHD).
 Dr. LaCount is passionate about the translation and dissemination of science to the ADHD community and is a research consultant for the “How to ADHD” YouTube channel.

 Play Attention: Enhance brain health and performance.
 Play Attention utilizes NASA inspired technology to strengthen Executive Function and Self-Regulation.
 We will customize your plan and help you thrive at home, school, and work.
+Includes a Lifetime Membership.
 Learn how you can make ADHD your Superpower!
 Click here for a FREE consultation or call 800-788-6786. www.playattention.com

 ADDitude thanks our sponsors for supporting our webinars.
 Sponsorship has no influence on speaker selection or webinar content.